 Muscle strain is common after rear-end collisions, but it can lead to chronic stiffness without therapy.
 Targeted exercises and medical care help rebuild strength and prevent lasting weakness.

-5. Headaches or Neck Pain Accompanying Back Pain
+5. Headaches or Neck Pain Along With Back Pain

 Headaches that develop after a crash can be connected to back or neck trauma.
 When your spine absorbs sudden force, the muscles in your neck and shoulders tighten, reducing blood flow and causing tension headaches.